 Ilana Tamari has been in full-time private practice since 2002.
-She is an Accredited Family Mediator, who has over 25 years of experience in Section 30 Assessments, Parenting Coordination, Divorce Mediation, Mediation Arbitration, Reunification Therapy, The Voice of the Child Reports and is a Neutral Family Collaborative Law Professional.
+She is a Chartered and Accredited Family Mediator, who has over 25 years of experience in mediation, arbitration, Section 30 Forensic Evaluation, Parenting Coordination, Voice of the Child Reports and Neutral Family Collaborative Law Professional.

-In addition, Ms. Tamari writes and lectures on various social science research and family law subjects such as domestic violence and power imbalances to lawyers and mental health professionals.
+In addition, Ms. Tamari has written and lectured on various social science research and family law subjects such as domestic violence and power imbalances to lawyers and mental health professionals.
 As an adjunct to the services listed above, Ilana also provided consultation to lawyers under the auspices of the Office of The Children’s Lawyer, a branch of the Attorney General on specialty cases.
 Now she consults to counsel on selective family law matters.

-Ilana draws on her strengths as a detail-oriented, compassionate and results-focused clinician, to assist her clients, who hail from a diverse population of individuals and groups of adults and children in the Greater Toronto Area.
-Ilana holds an honours graduate degree in child psychology from the University of Toronto and completed an Extern Program in Family Therapy through the George Hull Centre.
-Ms. Tamari is completing her Master’s of Law through Osgood Law School graduating in the fall of 2021.
+Ilana draws on her strengths as a detail-oriented, compassionate and results-focused practitioner, to assist her clients, who hail from a diverse population of individuals in the Greater Toronto Area.
+Ilana holds an graduate degree in child and family psychology from the University of Toronto and completed an Extern Program in Family Therapy through the George Hull Centre.
+More recently, Ms. Tamari has completed her Master of Laws through Osgoode Law School, specializing in Dispute Resolution.